Nikolar1/SnippetApp/README.md

 Machine learning is done using the weka library.
 The arff files created after parsing are filter throug StringToWordVector filter twice seperatly to get bag-of-words representation of snippets.

-The snippets are represented through 5-2 word n-grams and 3-1 character n-grams and then joined into one by adding all unique attributes together.
+The snippets are represented through 5-2 word n-grams and 3-1 character n-grams.

-Because of large number of attributes, attribute selection is done based on info gain.
+Two sepreate SMO classifiers are trained on these representations.

-In the end SMO classifier is used to build a model which is then evaluated on the test set, and used in the future for predicting authors of snippets.
+In the end a new soft voting classifier is made using these two which is then evaluated on the test set, and used in the future for predicting authors of snippets.

 ## Starting the app
 The app is dockerized so to easily run it you need docker.
 In the project root folder run the following command: